sfunk02/drone/README.md

 Changes:

 We soldered a new circuit board and redesigned/printed a new frame for the drone.
-The new circuit board has cleaner soldering to reduce the risk of shorts and the new frame is square in shape to make the accelerometer readings more accurate in relation to the motor positions.
-It also has a built in mount for the battery.
+The new circuit board has cleaner soldering to reduce the risk of shorts and includes a power switch for easier usage.
+The new frame is square in shape to make the accelerometer readings more accurate in relation to the motor positions and also has a built in mount for the battery.

 ### CAD [(Onshape)](https://cvilleschools.onshape.com/documents/ce9d8d739d2d9f15e9173bc0/w/6c76af61bf90a62108bdc466/e/912e9d444323990bdd98e468?renderMode=0&uiState=63b58eecc68e6a59295096d6)